Boostry123/Boostry123/README.md

 yanir.laty@gmail.com

-I'm currently studing for a CS degree. and voluntering as a full stack developer at Plannter.io here is something cool i made while exploring fullstack.
+I'm currently studing for a CS degree. and working as a full stack developer at Plannter.io here is something cool i made while exploring fullstack.

 https://github.com/Boostry123/Book-Appointment